-Do you need a bad credit loan without a guarantor?
-You might be surprised to hear this, but you still might be able to get a bad credit loan without having to find a guarantor, depending on your circumstances.
+Do you need a bad credit loan but don’t have a guarantor?
+You might be surprised to hear this, but you still might be able to get a loan without having to find one, depending on your circumstances.

 What are no guarantor loans?

 With a guarantor loan, someone else agrees to cover any monthly repayment you're due to make if you're not able to do so.
 No guarantor loans are the opposite – you’re applying by yourself and solely liable for repayments.